mr-feek/LaravelGitHooks/README.md

 [![License](https://poser.pugx.org/mr-feek/laravel-git-hooks/license)](https://packagist.org/packages/mr-feek/laravel-git-hooks)
 [![Build Status](https://travis-ci.org/mr-feek/LaravelGitHooks.svg?branch=master)](https://travis-ci.org/mr-feek/LaravelGitHooks)

 This package provides a way to add custom git hooks to your laravel project.
-Easily configure any artisan command to be fired throughout the git-hook process.
+Easily configure any command to be fired throughout the git-hook process.
 Want to ensure that all tests pass before a bad commit is pushed?
 Now's your chance!

 Currently, the following git hooks are supported:
 - pre-commit